ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams-pipes.md

 * Compatible with the many Node.js core modules that already implement streams, including HTTP, HTTPS, and file and process I/O.

-For a brief example, say we create a download client to retrieve a web page and write it to a file, our code (ignoring error-handling) could look something like this:
+For a brief example, we can create a download client to retrieve a web page and write it to a file as follows (ignoring error handling):

 {% highlight javascript %}
 // Get Google's home page.